 How Much Do Weddings Abroad Cost?

 According to travel specialists Kuoni, the average spend on a destination wedding is now £7,500.
-Compare this to the £27,161 price tag for a wedding in the UK and getting married abroad can work out much cheaper.
+Compare this to the £32,273 price tag for the average UK wedding and getting married abroad can work out much cheaper.

 The average number of guests to a destination wedding is between 10 and 15 so that cost could skyrocket depending on how many people you want to bring, and be much lower if your party size is smaller.